gdha/www.it3.be/projects/index.md

 <img src="{{ site.url }}/images/logo/rear_logo_100.png" width="30" height="30" alt="Rear logo">

-[Relax-and-Recover]({{ site.url }}/projects/rear.html) is an open source Disaster Recovery tool handling bare metal restores in an automated way (aw much as possible).
-Making snapshot of your system can be done *on-line* and send over to remote storage such as NAS, CIFS, USB, Network,...
+[Relax-and-Recover]({{ site.url }}/projects/rear.html) is an open source Disaster Recovery tool handling bare metal restores in an automated way (as much as possible).
+Making snapshots of your system can be done *on-line* and send over to remote storage such as NAS, CIFS, USB, Network,...

 ## Config To HTML (cfg2html)